OpenMendel/OpenADMIXTURE.jl/README.md

 ## Citation
 The methods and applications of this software package are detailed in the following publication:

 _Ko S, Chu BB, Peterson D, Okenwa C, Papp JC, Alexander DH, Sobel EM, Zhou H, Lange K. Unsupervised Discovery of Ancestry Informative Markers and Genetic Admixture Proportions in Biobank-Scale Data Sets.
-Am.
-J. Hum.
-Genet.
-Just-accepted. [[preprint](https://www.biorxiv.org/content/10.1101/2022.10.22.513294v1)]_
+Am J Hum Genet.
+110, pp. 314–325. [[DOI](https://doi.org/10.1016/j.ajhg.2022.12.008)]_

 If you use OpenMendel analysis packages in your research, please cite the following reference in the resulting publications: